 Definition of Terms

 Academic grievance.
-An academic grievance means a dispute concerning some aspect of academic involvement arising from an administrative or faculty decision which the graduate student claims is in violation of his or her rights and is the result of a University error.
+An academic grievance means a dispute concerning some aspect of academic involvement arising from an administrative or faculty decision which the graduate student claims is in violation of their rights and is the result of a University error, a violation of written campus policies, or constitutes unfair or unequal application of such policies.
 The Graduate School considers any behavior on the part of a faculty member or an administrator, which the student believes to interfere with their academic progress, to be subject to a grievance.
 While an enumeration of the students’ rights with regard to their academic involvement is not possible or desirable, we have provided a short list as illustration.

 However, as in all cases involving individual rights, whether a specific behavior constitutes a violation of these rights can only be decided in context, following a review by a panel of those given the authority to make such a decision.

 In general, we consider that the graduate student: